Alabat, Quezon: Alabat Island Agta Language

+Below is a sample text along with English translation by Rosie Susutin Barreno of the Inagta Alabat text Hu he-new pat hu degew or "The Wind and the Sun":

+Rosie Susutin Barreno, born in 1967, was the Alabat Agta chieftain until 2014.
+She was also an author having published the story of "The Wind and the Sun" into English and created an unpublished Tagalog version of the story.

 Economy

 Economic activities in Alabat are heavily concentrated in the poblacion and other sub-urban barangays.
 Improved road network provides access from all towns in the island of Alabat to this partially urbanized town.
 Well-paved radial routes criss-crossing in and out of the town facilitate the transport of unlimited assortment of merchandise, supplies, and raw materials to and from the town on a round-the-clock basis.
 The major crops of the town are rice, coconut and calamansi.

 Port of Alabat

 Alabat is considered one of the most important commercial and trading point in the island and in the whole Lamon Bay Area.
-This town are nested among a wide expanse of coconut trees, rice-land and moderately rolling hills of gross and shrinks for pleasure.
 It has a rich fishing ground which supplies fish and other seafoods to neighboring towns.

-Port of Alabat is considered one of the longest port in the province.
+The Port of Alabat is considered one of the longest port in the province.